Sathish-30/GoLang/README.md

 - Other way of array initialization `var bookingNames [10]string`

 - Slice is an abstraction of an array , it is also index based .
 Slices are more flexible and powerful :variable length or to get the sub array of it own

+- To declare a slice `var names []string` , it is same as the declaration of the array but the no of elements are not specified

+- To append or add value is done by `names = append(names , "Sathish")`

+- There is only one loop that is 'for' loop